Mihir K. Roy: Early life and education

 Roy was born on 22 June 1926 in an aristocratic zamindari Bengali family in Bogura, Bengal Presidency.
-His father Bijoy Kumar Roy was an officer in the Imperial Forest Service, who retired as the Deputy conservator of forests in the Madras Presidency.
+His father Bijoy Kumar Roy was an officer in the Imperial Forest Service, who retired as the Conservator of forests in the Madras Presidency.
 He grew up in Vellore, where he was schooled at the Voorhees College.
 He then attended the Presidency College, Chennai where he obtained a Master of Arts honours degree in Economics and Political science.
 Growing up in Tamil Nadu, he spoke Tamil fluently.
 He planned to study accountancy in the United Kingdom, but changed his mind and sat for the armed services exam.
 He stood first among those from Madras Presidency and joined the Royal Indian Navy (RIN) in 1946.

 Naval career

 Early career

-Joining the RIN as a cadet, he attended the Royal Naval College, Dartmouth.
+Joining the RIN as a cadet, Roy attended the Royal Naval College, Dartmouth.
 He trained on board the Hawkins-class cruiser HMS Frobisher (D81) which was converted into a training ship.
 He subsequently served on the King George V-class battleship HMS Duke of York (17) and was on board the battleship during the Home Fleet review on the River Clyde.
 He the transferred to the Algerine-class minesweeper HMS Mariner (J380) where he participated in operations clearing mines laid between Iceland and the USSR.